Rating: 4 STARS (out of 5)

 Ogle Coots and Assorted Oddballs

 The narration can get a bit murky and garbled in the echoey show building.
 The essential story of the attraction is that visitors are whisked back in time to the Old West days of the Gold Rush to see a working mine operation.
-The miners are a bunch cowboy oddballs who tackle the dangerous work in hopes of striking it rich.
+The miners are a bunch of cowboy oddballs who tackle the dangerous work in hopes of striking it rich.

 Along the way, guests travel through dark passageways and encounter geysers, a "Heaven Room" filled with colorful stalagmites and stalactites (accented by an organ crescendo on the soundtrack), miners panning for gold, and a waterfall.
 Dramatically lit scenes feature vibrant colors that pierce the darkness and stir the senses.